 The custom of the maypole began in the tenth century, when villagers would erect a pole in the local square and decorate it with sausages, cakes and multicolored ribbons.
 Dancing around the maypole, medieval citizens believed, would bring good luck and wealth.

 Its religious and superstitious aspects have long since disappeared, but Mayfest is still celebrated throughout Germany, where cities and villages are bedecked with colorful drapery and flowers.
 Some areas light bonfires, while others elect May kings and most retain the maypole.
 Once again, the food is plentiful and beer and wine flow freely.
 Why not try a “Maibowle” (May punch), a refreshing mixture of white wine, champagne and woodruff or “Maibock” – a German beer brewed only during this season.
-Since May is the start of the picnic season, why not try some delicious German breads, cheeses, pickles and cold cuts accompanied by light summer salads.
-See our recipes page for ideas!

 What better way to say goodbye to winter’s chill and hello to the comforts of spring?